hanvanderaa/semanticanomalydetection/README.md

 # semanticanomalydetection

-This repository presents the implementation employed in the proof of concept of the paper "*Detecting Semantic Execution Anomalies in Event Logs*" by Han van der Aa and Henrik Leopold, currently under submission the BPM Conference (2020).
+This repository presents the implementation employed in the proof of concept of the paper "*Detecting Semantic Execution Anomalies in Event Logs*" by Han van der Aa and Henrik Leopold, currently under submission to the BPM Conference (2020).

 ## Libraries
 Our work employs the [PM4py](https://pm4py.fit.fraunhofer.de/)  and [NLTK](https://www.nltk.org/) libraries, which can both be installed via, for instance, *pip install*.